 New Hampshire has two voucher-like programs in place, the education tax credit program and the recently-enacted Education Freedom Account program.
 The first program gives businesses a tax credit for donations to a scholarship program for private, parochial, and home school students.

-The New Hampshire Legislature passed an "education savings account" program as part of the 2022-2023 state budget.
-That Education Freedom Account program allows students to spend the equivalent of the per-pupil share of state school funding on private, parochial, and home school expenses.
+The New Hampshire Legislature passed the Education Freedom Account program as part of the 2022-2023 state budget.
+That program allows students to spend the equivalent of the per-pupil share of state school funding on private, parochial, and home school expenses.

 Education tax credit program

 In 2012 New Hampshire enacted the education tax credit program, which gives businesses a tax credit for 85% of a donation to an approved scholarship program.
 The scholarships are administered by private nonprofits approved by the Department of Revenue Administration.
 The scholarships may be used for private school, home school, tutoring, or other education expenses.

 If a student leaves public school with the help of a scholarship, the public school no longer receives state money for that student.
 If a public school loses more than 0.25% of its total state funding due to the scholarship program, the state provides that school with supplemental funding.

 Visit the Department of Revenue website for the education tax credit program

 There are many restrictions on education tax credit scholarships.
 Here are some of the most significant restrictions: